Cingulara/openrmf-api-audit/README.md

 # openrmf-api-audit
-The Audit API for the OpenRMF tool, lets you query Audit records across OpenRMF.
+This is the OpenRMF Audit API for searching Audit records across OpenRMF.

+/swagger/ gives you the API structure.

+## Making your local Docker image
+* make build
+* make latest